 All deposits and subsequent payments for camp must be made online through the Connecticut Rivers Council web site.
 Payments may be in the form of an E-Check or credit card.
 There is no charge to the unit using this method of payment.

 The Connecticut Rivers Council must commit financial resources to purchase equipment, hire staff, and otherwise prepare to provide the high quality programs in our camps they have come to be expected well in advance of the camps opening for the summer.
 Participants therefore must also make a financial commitment to attend.
-Refund requests made before June 15th will be for the amount paid minus the cencellation fee of $75.
+Refund requests made before June 15th will be for the amount paid minus the cancellation fee of $75.
 Requests after June 15th will be for the amount paid minus $125.